 As a professional college within a Catholic university rooted in the liberal arts tradition, the College is committed to providing an education built upon a deep respect for the dignity of the human person and the recognition of the responsibility of each individual to contribute to the building of a more just society.
 Our graduates develop the skills necessary for ethical responses to a new and ever-changing future filled with discoveries, technological advancements, and social change.

 We invite you to learn more about the College and the exciting programs and initiatives that reflect our commitment to service, active and engaged learning, and professional excellence.
-New academic programs of which we are particularly proud include the Master of Science in Healthcare Information Systems which will be launched in spring 2013.
-We are also in the planning stages for a Master of Science in Speech Pathology.
-Pending approval by the state, this program will begin in fall 2014.
-Our award winning Doctor of Physical Therapy program which ranked the best in Connecticut and among the best nationally.
+New academic programs of which we are particularly proud include the Master of Science in Healthcare Informatics, the Master of Science in Speech Pathology, and our award winning Doctor of Physical Therapy program which ranked the best in Connecticut and among the best nationally.

 The College's Center for Community Health and Wellness collaborates with surrounding communities to address unmet health and wellness needs promoting the education, service and research goals of the University.
 Our students may also participate in international service missions as part of their clinical education assignments.